maxdiluca/massimilianodiluca/content/publication/kawazoe-2019/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2021-04-12T23:06:27.058156Z'
+publishDate: '2021-04-16T18:49:30.420725Z'
 publication_types:
 - '1'
 abstract: We present Tactile Echoes, a wearable system for augmenting tactile interactions with any object.
 This system senses vibrations in the fingertip that are produced by interactions of the finger with a touched object.
-It processes the vibration signals in real-time via a parametric signal network and returns them to the finger as \"Tactile Echoes\" of the touch interaction.
+It processes the vibration signals in real-time via a parametric signal network and returns them to the finger as "Tactile Echoes" of the touch interaction.
 Just as acoustic echoes continuously respond to sound, Tactile Echoes are continuously generated in response to the sensed tactile contacts.
 A short finger tap produces discrete Echoes, while a slide can yield continuous feedback.
 We also render the signals as sound, yielding multisensory